 A: AutoML, Architectures and Accelerators for AI

 In the post-ImageNet era, computer vision and machine learning researchers are solving more complicated AI problems using larger data sets driving the demand for more computation.
-However, we are in the post-Moore’s Law world where the amount of computation per unit cost and power is no longer increasing at its historic rate.
+However, Moore’s Law is slowing down, and the amount of computation per unit cost and power is no longer increasing at its historic rate.
 This mismatch between supply and demand for computation highlights the need for co-designing efficient machine learning algorithms and domain-specific hardware architectures.
 The vast design space across algorithm and hardware is difficult to be explored by human engineers.
 Therefore, we need hardware-centric AutoML and design automation for deep learning computing to bridge the gap.
 Our recent work on Hardware-Centric AutoML: [ProxylessNAS][AMC][HAQ]

 I’m interested in application-driven, domain-specific computer architecture research.
-The end of Dennard scaling makes power become the key constraint.
-I’m interested in achieving higher efficiency by tailoring the architecture to characteristics of the application domain (videos, 3D), and also innovating on efficient algorithms that are hardware-friendly.
+I’m interested in achieving higher efficiency by tailoring the hardware architecture to characteristics of the application domain (videos, 3D), and also innovating on efficient algorithms that are hardware-friendly.
 My current research center around co-designing efficient algorithms and hardware systems for machine learning, to free AI from the power hungry hardware beasts and democratize AI to cheap mobile devices, reducing the cost of running deep learning on data centers, as well as automating machine learning model design.
 I enjoy the research intersections across machine learning algorithms and computer architecture.

-- Dec 2018: Our work on ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware is available on arXiv.
+- Dec 2018: Our work on ProxylessNAS: Direct Neural Architecture Search on Target Task and Hardware is accepted by ICLR’19.
 Neural Architecture Search (NAS) is computation intensive.
 ProxylessNAS saves the GPU hours by 200x than NAS, saves GPU memory by 10x than DARTS, while directly searching on ImageNet.
 ProxylessNAS is hardware-aware.
 It can design specialized neural network architecture for different hardware, making inference fast.
 With >74.5% top-1 accuracy, the measured latency of ProxylessNAS is 1.8x faster than MobileNet-v2, the current industry standard for mobile vision. [paper][code][demo][website]

 - Nov 2018: Our work on Efficient Video Understanding with Temporal Shift Module (TSM) is available on arXiv.
 Video understanding is more computation intensive than images and it is expensive to deploy.
 TSM uses 2D convolution’s computation complexity and achieves better temporal modeling ability than 3D convolution.
 Measured on P100 GPU, TSM achieved 1.8% higher accuracy at 8x lower latency and 12x higher throughput compared with I3D.
 TSM ranks the first on both Something-Something V1 and V2 leaderboards as of Nov 2018. [paper][website][demo][slides]